iamkirankumaryadav/MySQL/SQL Overview.md

 <h3 name=orderby><b>5.
 ORDER BY</b></h3>

+The `ORDER BY` keyword is used to sort the result-set in ascending or descending order.

 ```mysql
 # Order by single column:
 SELECT 'Kirankumar' || ' ' || 'Yadav' AS Name, Age, Designation, Salary